Developing Precision Medicine Therapies for Type 1 Diabetes

 Remygen®, which aims to stimulate the growth of beta cells in patients with diabetes, is evaluated in patients in a Phase I/II trial.

-Trial with Diamyd® in lymph node
+Trials with Diamyd® in lymph node

 - DIAGNODE-3 – DIAMYD® IN LYMPH NODES WITH ORAL SUPPLEMENTATION OF VITAMIN D